evanx/mpush-redis/README.md

 ### Further plans

-This is a "microservice" not least by the metric that it was initially developed in a day or so, for some weekend fun.
-I plan to similarly implement other services, perhaps two per month.

-The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.
+The over-arching goal is to implement many such microservices for common integration and messaging patterns, for the purpose of composing stateless Redis-based microservices, into resilient and scalable distributed systems.

-The power of a system is far greater than the sum of its parts - when those are composable.
+- vpush - transport messages to a remote Redis instance
+- mdispatch - tracking messages for response handling, e.g. building a Redis-based web server
+- mbalance - push a message to a work queue with the lowest back-pressure (length)
+- himporter - import an HTTP request into a Redis queue for subsequent routing and processing
+- hrouter - route an HTTP message by matching its URL (using regex)
+- sregister - service self-registration for service discovery
+- sdeploy - service orchestration

 ### Implementation

-This microservice is performs the following Redis operations:
+This microservice is performs the following Redis operations.

-- `brpoplpush` a message from a "published" list, into a "pending" list.
+- `brpoplpush` a message from a "publication" list, into a "pending" list.
 - `lpush` the message to multiple "subscription" lists.
 - Finally, remove the message from the "pending" list.

+These operations are performed atomically, via Redis `multi.`

 Herewith a simplified code snippet for illustration:
 ```javascript